-9 Best Degrees For a Future In Humanitarian Action
+What Degrees to Consider for a Future in Humanitarian Action

 9 Best Degrees For a Future In Humanitarian Action with diploma icon

-When it comes to the field of humanitarian action, there is always a need for skilled leaders who are equipped with the right tools, knowledge and expertise to make a difference.
-If you’re considering a future in humanitarian work, there are many educational options that will provide you with the competencies you need to stand out — including a variety of undergraduate and graduate degrees.
+In the field of humanitarian action, there is always a need for skilled leaders who are equipped with the right tools, knowledge and expertise to make a difference.
+If you’re considering a future in humanitarian work, there are many educational options that will provide you with the competencies you need to stand out, including a variety of undergraduate and graduate degrees.

 The type of degree that’s right for you depends on many different factors, including your interests, level of education and what you want your future career to look like.
 To help you narrow down your options, we’ve compiled a list of the top nine degrees to consider for a career in humanitarian action.